 My student was stuck in a one room class as an experiment that they say prevents divorce later in life.
 My non-religious student was preached to by the teacher about how god wants him to do his homework.
 We were hassled about his number of absences when he was battling a serious health condition.
 I feel I was not treated fairly since he was a transfer student from the other side of town.
 Glad these people are not part of our lives any longer....

 Bear Valley Middle School is a public middle school in Escondido.
-The principal of Bear Valley Middle School is Mark Garner, who can be contacted at email@example.com.
-1,150 children attend Bear Valley Middle School and identify mostly as Multiracial, Asian, and Hispanic.
+The principal of Bear Valley Middle School is Mark Garner, who can be contacted at firstname.lastname@example.org.
+1,150 children attend Bear Valley Middle School and identify primarily as Multiracial, Asian, and Hispanic.
 18% of the Bear Valley Middle School students have "limited English proficiency."
-49% of the 1,150 students here have subsidized lunches.
+49% of the 1,150 students here are paying reduced lunch prices.
 The ratio of students to teachers at Bear Valley Middle School is 21:1.
-Light and Life Christian School is one of the nearest middle schools.
+Light & Life Christian School is one of the nearest middle schools.

 - Theater drama

 - Video film production

 - Field hockey

 - Ultimate Frisbee

 |Students eligible for free or reduced-price lunch program||49%||57%|

 I love bear valley! ( I only have one infraction! but it was fair!
 I'm hoping 7th grade will be as good as 6th!